cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 And while there are various authentication methods out there, [Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) is one of the simplest.

-It's quite simple: we give users a token (they’re the *bearer* of that token), we give that token some privileges (such as only reading or also writing and deleting) and finally we require the use of that token when making [unsafe HTTP requests](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP).
+It's quite simple: we give users a token (they're the *bearer* of that token), we give that token some privileges (such as only reading or also writing and deleting) and finally we require the use of that token when making [unsafe HTTP requests](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP).

-We won’t be implementing privileges and roles to keep this guide simple, but we’ll be using Bearer authentication.
-Get started by installing the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) package; it’s an implementation of [JSON Web Tokens](https://jwt.io/), an standard for creating and checking credentials across the Internet.
+We won't be implementing privileges and roles to keep this guide simple, but we'll be using Bearer authentication.
+Get started by installing the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) package; it's an implementation of [JSON Web Tokens](https://jwt.io/), an standard for creating and checking credentials across the Internet.

 After that, create an `auth.js` file, which will contain two important utilities for Bearer authentication.

 The first one is an Express middleware that's run before every route handler we desire.
-It’s there to help us avoid repetition, so we can instead write all the authentication logic in one function and not worry about it anymore.
+It's there to help us avoid repetition, so we can instead write all the authentication logic in one function and not worry about it anymore.

-We expect auth-enabled routes to receive an `Authorization` HTTP header containing a value in the form `Bearer <TOKEN>`, so let’s start by extracting the `<TOKEN>`:
+We expect auth-enabled routes to receive an `Authorization` HTTP header containing a value in the form `Bearer <TOKEN>`, so let's start by extracting the `<TOKEN>`:

 ```javascript
 // auth.js